What Can You Put in Your Domestic Skip?

 Types of waste suitable for putting into a domestic skip are limited to household furniture such as wardrobes or dining tables, garden waste such as plants, shrubs, soil, and rubble, generic household waste, and material items such as metal, wood, ceramics, tiles, and plastic.

 How long are you allowed to keep your skip for?

-If you hire from a reliable and professional skip company, you can typically keep your skip for a generous 14 days beginning on your delivery day, but timeframes will vary depending on the supplier.
+Whether you’re looking for skip hire in Liverpool, Lands end or London, if you hire from a reliable and professional skip company, you can typically keep your skip for a generous 14 days beginning on your delivery day, but timeframes will vary depending on the supplier.
 This should give you plenty of time to fill your skip to the regulation fill line.